conanbatt/interview-practice/quizzes/misc.md

 - [ ]  What is a load balancer?
 - [ ]  What is a CDN?
+- [ ]  What is a queue?
+What are good use cases for a queue?
+- [ ]  What popular queuing systems do you know?
-- [ ]  How would you implement caching for a website?
-What components or strategies would you consider?
+- [ ]  Please describe and explain 3 different caching strategies for a system
 - [ ]  What is a Rest API and a Graphql API?
-How would you decide which to implement
+How do they differ and how would you choose one over the other?
+- [ ]  What is Fault Tolerance?
+- [ ]  What is Redundancy?
+- [ ]  What is a Rate Limiter?
+- [ ]  What is a relational database?
+    - [ ]  Why would you choose it over NoSQL alternatives?
+- [ ]  What is Redis?
+    - [ ]  What are good use cases?
+    - [ ]  What are the limitations?
+- [ ]  What is MongoDB
+    - [ ]  What are good use cases?
+    - [ ]  What are the limitations?
+- [ ]  How do you scale up databases?

+### Harder

+- [ ]  What is the thundering herd problem?
-- [ ]  What are NoSQL databases?
-What are some examples and their main advantages or disadvantages with SQL DBs?
+- [ ]  What are possible strategies to defend against a DDOS attack?